 A study published in the journal Neurology in 2007, supported by the National Institute on Aging, revealed that regular exercise could potentially delay the onset of dementia and contribute to the preservation of memory.
 Additionally, individuals dealing with conditions like dementia and Alzheimer are often advised to engage in physical exercise as part of managing their condition effectively.
 Hence, it’s a common practice for dementia and Alzheimer’s Memory Care facilities to incorporate physical activities into their care routines to enhance the overall well-being of their members.

 Your brain is one of the most important organs in your body, but it’s not always easy to tell how it works.
-Scientists are still learning how the brain works and what causes memory loss, so a team of researchers recently set out to investigate how exercise affects our memory.
+Scientists are still learning how the brain works and the leading factors behind memory loss, so a team of researchers recently set out to investigate how exercise affects our memory.

 So, let’s proceed now to this, how does exercise help keep our memory sharp?